A Story of Swarm Intelligence

 The principles behind those 770,000 interacting agents are the same principles behind the starlings over Rome.
 The same principles Craig Reynolds discovered in 1986 while trying to animate birds.
 The same principles Marco Dorigo borrowed from ants in 1992 to solve problems that had defeated mathematicians for decades.
 The same principles Radhika Nagpal used in 2014 to make a thousand robots arrange themselves into shapes without central control.

 The rules have been known for forty years.
 The algorithms work.
-What changed is what they’re running on—and who is running them.
+What changed is what they’re running on.
+And who is running them.

 Physical robots must solve thousands of engineering problems: power, communication, locomotion, sensing, error correction.
 Each problem multiplies the cost and complexity.
-After four decades of research, the largest physical robot swarm ever assembled contains 1,024 machines—on a laboratory table, doing choreographed demos.
+After four decades of research, the largest physical robot swarm ever assembled contains 1,024 machines.
+On a laboratory table, doing choreographed demos.

 Software agents inherit the internet’s infrastructure.
 Communication is instant and global.
 Replication is free.
 Fault tolerance is built in.
 And now, with LLMs, each agent has something previous software never had: the ability to understand, adapt, and improvise.